HomePrior Authorization → vs. Predetermination

 • More evidence available (actual treatment provided, outcomes documented)

-Use this when: Treatment is medically necessary NOW, you're confident in medical justification, willing to appeal claim later if needed
+Use when: Treatment is medically necessary NOW, you're confident in medical justification

 Common Mistakes to Avoid